 How Much Does a Teeth Cleaning Cost?
 Everything You Need to Know

-How Much Does a Teeth Cleaning Cost?
-Let’s get straight to the point—you want to know how much you’ll pay for professional teeth cleaning.
-At Pape Dental Centre, the cost ranges from $250 to $450, depending on the type of cleaning you need.
-Here’s a breakdown:
+How much does a teeth cleaning cost?
+Let’s get straight to the point: you want to know how much you’ll pay for professional teeth cleaning.
+At Pape Dental Centre, the cost ranges from $150 to $400, depending on the type of cleaning you need.
+This blog deals with dental cleaning costs in Toronto and everything you need to know to budget for this treatment.

 Type of CleaningEstimated Teeth Cleaning Cost (Without Insurance)Teeth Cleaning Cost With Insurance Coverage